 - External factors can alter the biochemical composition of the water body;

 - Real-time data from in-situ and vertical profiling is critical for any facility.

-Recently, LG Sonic has developed a new technology to measure water quality in high resolution at different depths.
+Recently, we’ve developed a new technology, allowing the monitoring of nutrients in high resolution at different depths.
 Combined with our other monitoring tools, the LG Sonic Vertical Profiling Systems offers a unique way to detect the spatial and temporal patterns of nutrient concentrations, which play a critical role in algae-related problems.
 Combined with physico-chemical data, this information can assist in determining the most optimal solution.

 The importance of aquatic plants

 In healthy water bodies, plants grow at the bottom or the surface.
 Aquatic plants are important.
 They can act as nutrient sinks, improve water clarity, and provide habitat for other aquatic organisms.
 Benthic plants that grow at the bottom can significantly improve water quality.
 These plants consume nutrients released from the sediment and water layers, and increase the dissolved oxygen levels at the bottom of a lake or reservoir.
 The oxygen is used by the aerobic bacteria that break down organic material and control the nutrient accumulation in the sediments.

 In a balanced aquatic ecosystem, plants and bacteria function synergistically to reduce the level of nutrients.
 Yet, in water bodies abundant with algae, benthic plants cannot grow.
 This cycle is disturbed, often leading to an excessive nutrient build-up in the sediment, culminating in eutrophication.